11 Dec 2025

 Two key realities in 2025:

-Anything important that depends on late JS execution, streaming completion, or client-side hydration is at risk.
+Anything important that depends on late JS execution, streaming completion, or client-side hydration can be at risk.

-Server-Side Rendering is still the most reliable foundation for SEO.
+Server-Side Rendering is still one of the most reliable foundations for SEO.

 What Google likes about SSR: